tijevlam/unboundai-google-tag-manager-mcp-server/README.md

 **MCP Server Name Length Limit**

 Some MCP clients (like Cursor AI) have a 60-character limit for the combined MCP server name + tool name length.
-If you use a longer server name in your configuration (e.g., `gtm-mcp-server-your-additional-long-name`), some tools may be filtered out.
+If you use a longer server name in your configuration (e.g., `unboundai-gtm-mcp-server-your-additional-long-name`), some tools may be filtered out.

 To avoid this issue:
-- Use shorter server names in your MCP configuration (e.g., `gtm-mcp-server`)
+- Use shorter server names in your MCP configuration (e.g., `unboundai-gtm-mcp-server`)

 **Debugging Server Issues**